spigmworkshop/spigmworkshop.github.io/_pages/home.md

 * **What modalities (images, audio, text etc.) are accepted?** We think structure exists in many different modalities, and encourage submissions of all data types.

+* **Is the review process double blind?** Yes.
+We will be using the OpenReview platform.

 # Invited Speakers
 <div class="row projects pt-1 pb-1">